yizeshen7/humanoid-assignment-1/README.md

 # humanoid-assignment-1
 Authors: Aditti Ramsisaria, Yize Shen

-This project is a News Recommendation Engine for the BBC News Dataset based on basic NLP techniques like text embeddings.
+This project is a News Recommendation Engine for the BBC News Dataset based on basic NLP techniques like text embeddings for 16-264 assgn 1 (Sensors).

+The sensor input under consideration is text input through the keypad of a laptop.

+Pipeline:

 The BBC dataset (available: http://mlg.ucd.ie/datasets/bbc.html) is first converted into a .csv file by running the create_csv.py file.

-Pipeline:

 The data in this file is then preprocessed and cleaned by running the data_preprocessing.py file, which saves the cleaned/tagged data as tagged_data.csv.